NFL Rumors: Colin Kaepernick’s Name Surfaces After Joe Burrow’s Injury Creates Quarterback Opening For Bengals

 After news of the injury to Burrow and the apparent opening at signal caller, Kaepernick’s name shot to the top of Twitter’s trends.
 Many took to the site to express their support for his return to football, sharing in the view that he was unfairly kept from competing for open spots.

 SB Nation’s Cincy Jungle also mentioned Kaepernick as one of the four potential free agents that Cincinnati could sign after the season-ending injury to their promising rookie, who was the first overall pick in the 2020 NFL Draft.
-The report noted that the Bengals had some recent history with Kaepernick, once listed as frontrunner to sign him as he was attempting to make a comeback.
+The report noted that the Bengals had some recent history with Kaepernick, once listed as front-runner to sign him as he was attempting to make a comeback.
 The team was reportedly one of those that evaluated him during a 2019 workout, Cincy Jungle added.

-But the outlet also noted his extended hiatus from football may make a signing unlikely.
+The outlet also noted his extended hiatus from football may make a signing unlikely.

 “One of the best free agent quarterbacks still available has been available for a long time now,” the report said.
 “A long, long, long time.”